MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 To initiate actions from a message extension, set the `type` parameter to `action`.
 A single message extension can have up to 10 different commands and include multiple search-based and action-based commands.

  > [!NOTE]
- >`justInTimeInstall` functions when you upload an app to the app catalog but fails when you sideload an app.
+ >`justInTimeInstall` functions when you upload an app to the app catalog but fails when you upload an app.

 ### Complete app manifest example